This post might contain Amazon or other affiliate links.

 Wassail was originally made of mead, and later, spiced cider, and people would drink the wassail from a large communal bowl.
 Today the wassail can be served in a punch bowl, and enjoyed at holiday gatherings with friends and family.

 Below is a tasty modern recipe that uses Chai rather than individual spices for a modern twist.
 Cranberries are a New World addition, and the pineapple juice is a tropical ingredient that wouldn’t have been included in the Old English wassail bowl.
 This recipe is loaded with vitamin C, and spices that warm you up from the inside out.

-Put all of the ingredients together in a large stainless steel pot with a lid and simmer over low heat for 15 minutes.
+- Add all of the ingredients to a large stainless steel pot.
+Cover with a lid and simmer over low heat for 15 minutes.

 Check out this traditional English wassailing song: